serine000/FastAPI-Blog/README.md

 - In a typical blog list, we are more concerned about **rendering a list of blogs** instead of just fetching one single blog.
 This is generally called a list view.

 - For deleting a blog, since blog object has no delete() method defined we instead call in the **reference of the blog object** with the `first()` function and delete it.

+- In our unit tests, we will be overriding the `get_database()` dependency and providing our brand new test database instead.
+This concept is known as **dependency injection**.